 This is where we get the term breakfast, and breaking fast at sunset is a pretty welcome experience as you would guess!
-I noticed that people go about this in different ways; some load up on food, and some start really light with water and soup.
+I noticed that people go about this in different ways; some load up on food and some start really light with water and soup.
 But the thing that is consistent among everyone is that they are inside eating something at sunset.
-This is when the entire place full of hustle bustle just minutes before, turns into a ghost town for an hour; vendors close up their shops, and the streets are quiet.
+This is when the entire place full of hustle-bustle just minutes before, turns into a ghost town for an hour; vendors close up their shops, and the streets are quiet.
 It’s actually an eerie experience to see the streets of Marrakech go from full to empty as if the zombie apocalypse is coming and no one gave me the message.

 One of my favorite evenings was sitting at the Casablanca beach restaurant watching the sun go down.
-I could sort of feel the energy in the air as families and couple came into the restaurant to sit down and wait.
+I could feel the energy in the air as families and couples came into the restaurant to sit down and wait.
 The waiter was calm and collected as he placed trays of water, orange juice, bread, and egg in front of them.
 I noticed that not many people were even watching the sunset.
 I had expected that everyone would be facing the setting sun just waiting for it to disappear – because that’s what I would be doing if it were me!
-But to my surprise most people weren’t even watching the sunset.
+But to my surprise, most people weren’t even watching the sunset.
 They weren’t really talking either; most just sat in a zombie state quietly.

 I was also expecting everyone to open their water and chug it as soon as the sun disappeared.
 Or maybe quickly shoving the bread and egg in their mouth with a feeling of relief.
-However, it wasn’t like that at all; the people in the restaurant just got up and went the buffet at the restaurant and filled their plates.
+However, it wasn’t like that at all; the people in the restaurant just got up and went to the buffet at the restaurant and filled their plates.
 It was all very civil.
 I was astonished at why they didn’t open their bottle of water or drink their orange juice first.
 I’m pretty sure I’d be ravaging after 15 hours of nothing.